nf-core/deepmutscan/README.md

 Prepare:
 - A **sample sheet** CSV to specify input/output labels, replicates, etc. (see [example](link))
 - A **reference FASTA** file for the gene or region of interest

-> [!WARNING]
-> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 To execute **nf-core/dms**, run the basic command: